+School of Liberal Arts 115

+SOCI 4050 Sociology of Deviance

+Sociology Electives

+(Six hours must be at 3000 level or above)

+Total Hours 21

+Marriage and Family Concentration

+SOCI 4300 Sociology of the Family

-SOCI 4450 Child Welfare
+SOCI 4450 Child Welfare 3

 SOCI 3100 Juvenile Delinquency

 SOCI 2250 Human Sexuality

 SOCI 2020 Intimate Lifestyles

 SOCI 3914 Field Practicum or

 SOCI 2220 Divorce and Remarriage

-SOCI 3070 Sociology of Gender Roles or SOCI 3300 Sociology of Death and Dying or SOCI 3950 Human Behavior and Social Environment3Total Hours21Anthropology Concentration ANTH 2100 Principles of Physical Anthropology3ANTH 2120 Introductory Archaeology3ANTH 4200 Anthropology of Religion3ANTH 4900 Independent Study3ANTH 4940 Field Archaeology3 Social Environment3Total Hours21Anthropology ConcentrationANTH 2100 Principles of Physical Anthropology3ANTH 2120 Introductory Archaeology3ANTH 4200 Anthropology of Religion3ANTH 4900 Independent Study3 Total Hours21Anthropology ConcentrationANTH 2100 Principles of Physical AnthropologyANTH 2120 Introductory ArchaeologyANTH 4200 Anthropology of ReligionANTH 4900 Independent Study3 Anthropology ConcentrationANTH 2100 Principles of Physical Anthropology3ANTH 2120 Introductory Archaeology3ANTH 4200 Anthropology of Religion3ANTH 4900 Independent Study3 ANTH 2100 Principles of Physical Anthropology3ANTH 2120 Introductory Archaeology3ANTH 4200 Anthropology of Religion3ANTH 4900 Independent Study3 ANTH 2120 Introductory Archaeology3ANTH 4200 Anthropology of Religion3ANTH 4900 Independent Study3 ANTH 4200 Anthropology of Religion3ANTH 4900 Independent Study3 ANTH 4900 Independent Study ANTH 4900 Independent Study · · · · · · Anthropology Electives Total Hours 21 Major Total Hours 43 IV.
-Minor The student must select 12 hours in one subject outside the major field of study.
+SOCI 3070 Sociology of Gender Roles or SOCI 3300 Sociology

+of Death and Dying or SOCI 3950 Human Behavior and

+Social Environment

+Total Hours 21

+Anthropology Concentration

+ANTH 2100 Principles of Physical Anthropology

+ANTH 2120 Introductory Archaeology

+ANTH 4200 Anthropology of Religion

+ANTH 4900 Independent Study

+ANTH 4940 Field Archaeology

+Anthropology Electives

+Total Hours 21

+Major Total Hours 43

+IV.
+Minor

+The student must select 12 hours in one subject outside the major field

+of study.
 Six of these hours must be at the 3000 level or above.
+Permission

+of the adviser is required.

+V. Free Electives 2

+Minimum Total Requirements 120 ,

+Under a major/minor option in the Sociology Department, the student pursu ina

-Permission of the advisor is required.
-V. Free Electives Minimum Total Requirements 120 Under a major/minor option in the Sociology Department, the student pursuing sociology concentrations may minor in anthropology, geography, gerontology ing s opology, geography, ge or social work.
+onder a major/ minor option in the sociology Department, the student pursu mg

+sociology concentrations may minor in anthropology, geography, gerontology or social work.
 The student choosing the anthropology concentration may minor in sociology, geography, gerontology or social work.